 Could you donate plasma to help treat coronavirus (COVID-19) patients?

-We need people who’ve recovered from coronavirus (COVID-19) to donate blood plasma, as part of a clinical trial to help with the national effort against the virus.
+We need people who’ve had coronavirus (COVID-19) to donate blood plasma to potentially help others.

 How you can help

 Please register your interest in donating plasma if you:

 - have had coronavirus (either a positive test or symptoms)